AlexandreAgrn/ChromePrivacyCleaner/README.md

-# ChromePrivacyCleaner
-A Chrome (or chromium-based browser) eraser of data (cookies, cache, plug-ins, dataform...).
+Not ready yet but basically, a Chrome (or chromium-based browser) eraser of data (cookies, cache, plug-ins, dataform...).